SlickYeet/SlickYeet/README.md

-👋 Hi there, I'm Lasse, the creator/maintainer of the [TNT-Powered](https://create.tntstack.org) and everything [HHN](https://www.famlam.ca).
+👋 Hi there, I'm Lasse, the creator/maintainer of the [TNT-Powered](https://create.tntstack.org) stack and everything [HHN](https://www.famlam.ca).
 I'm a BCIT CISA (Computer Information Systems Administration) alumni with a passion for IT and web development.
 Here's a bit more about me:

 🚀 **Skills & Technologies**: